greatscottgadgets/packetry/docs/source/user_interface.rst

 .. image:: ../images/device-pane.png
   :alt: Device Pane

 Much of the information that can be displayed in the Device Pane is discovered only if Packetry observes the initial enumeration of a USB device by the target host.
-To allow this to take place, connect the target device after starting a capture, not before.
+To allow this to take place in a live capture, connect the target device after starting a capture, not before.

 Status Bar